Chiang Mai Zoo: History

 When Young died in 1974, the property was taken over by Chiang Mai Province.
-The zoo was expanded to its current 200 acre footprint, transferred to the Zoological Park Organization under the patronage of the King of Thailand, and opened as the official zoo of Chang Mai Province in 1977.
+The zoo was expanded to its current 200 acre footprint, transferred to the Zoological Park Organization under Ministry of Natural Resources and Environment, and opened as the official zoo of Chiang Mai province in 1977.

 Exhibits

 Chiang Mai Zoo is privately operated and includes a large variety of animals.
 In addition, it provides two large aquariums.
 On 28 October 2008, an aquatic tunnel with a length of 133 m—the world's longest tunnel aquarium— was opened to the public.
-It also has a marine aquarium, which is the largest in Asia.

 Animals

-Overall, 400 animal species are represented in the zoo including Humboldt penguin, Cape fur seal, koala, Indian rhinoceros, hippopotamus, greater flamingo, gaur, red-shanked douc, Bornean orangutan, African spurred tortoise, Asiatic black bear, Malayan sun bear, giant anteater, Indochinese tiger, Barbary sheep, Malayan tapir, and many types of reptiles.
+Overall, 400 animal species are represented in the zoo including Humboldt penguins, Cape fur seals, koalas, Indian rhinoceroses, hippopotamuses, greater flamingos, gaur, red-shanked doucs, Bornean orangutans, African spurred tortoises, Asiatic black bears, Malayan sun bears, giant anteaters, Indochinese tigers, Barbary sheep, Malayan tapirs, and many reptile species.
 The zoo is also home to two Asian elephants and three giant pandas.

-Giant pandas Lin Hui and Chuang Chuang arrived at the zoo on 12 October 2003, and are on 10-year loan from China.
+Giant pandas Lin Hui and Chuang Chuang arrived at the zoo on 12 October 2003, and were on a 10-year loan from China as part of its so-called panda diplomacy.
 Their daughter Lin Bing was born at the zoo on 27 May 2009, and will be returned to China when she is two years old.
 Lin Bing is one of just a few giant pandas born in captivity outside China.

-The aquarium has many sea creatures, including invertebrates and Asian arowana.
+The aquarium houses many species of fish and marine life, including crustaceans and Asian arowana.
 It also has carnivorous fish such as sharks.